 Time is of the essence in a condemnation proceeding.
 When the government exercises its right of eminent domain, its main goal is to obtain private property for as little money as possible and as quickly as possible to avoid any pushback from landowners.
 If you fail to take appropriate action in a timely manner, the government may gain access to your property and you may not receive as much money as you would have had you been prepared.

 The condemnation process can be very quick if you accept the government’s offer, or it can take several years.
 One of the most important issues to government and quasi-government agencies who are taking your land is how quickly they can take possession of the real estate that they need.
 The government can take possession of your land while the condemnation dispute makes its way through the courts.
 Because of this, they may drag their feet and delay the proceeding as much as possible after they have gained possession of the property.
-Having an experienced eminent domain attorney can help move your case towards a conclusion as quickly as possible while maximizing your recovery without any unnecessary delay caused by a condemning agency’s lawyers.
+Having an experienced eminent domain attorney can help move your case toward a conclusion as quickly as possible while maximizing your recovery without any unnecessary delay caused by a condemning agency’s lawyers.

 When Should You Talk with an Eminent Domain Lawyer?

 It’s never too early to contact an attorney to discuss your concerns.
-Landowners who think they may be impacted in an eminent domain action can contact an attorney as soon as they learn of a project that could impact their land.
+Landowners who think they may be impacted by an eminent domain action can contact an attorney as soon as they learn of a project that could impact their land.
 Attorneys who practice condemnation law involving eminent domain actions know the process and can explain it in detail to the individual landowner along with providing an explanation of the legal rights and options that landowners have.
 A consultation can be provided before the attorney is retained to represent the landowner.
 In other words, you don’t have to wait until you receive an offer on your land to contact an attorney.

-How an Eminent Domain Lawyer Helps
+How Our Eminent Domain Lawyers Help

 Hiring an attorney will relieve the pressure you may feel from the buying agent pushing you to accept an offer for your property.
 Your attorney will work with and hire real estate appraisers and other experts to maximize your recovery and, if necessary, prepare for trial.
 Although compensation is usually the most important factor for a landowner, there may be other concerns that an attorney can assist with including access issues, signage, relocation, and zoning.

 Contact our eminent domain and condemnation attorneys to discuss your situation.
 Cohen & Malad, LLP attorneys have extensive experience and knowledge of eminent domain law and issues.
-We have handled hundreds of eminent domain cases involving agricultural, residential, industrial, commercial and special use properties.
+We have handled hundreds of eminent domain cases involving agricultural, residential, industrial, commercial, and special-use properties.